Jude Speyrer: Priesthood

 Speyrer was ordained to the priesthood for the Diocese of Lafayette in Louisiana at St. John's Cathedral in Lafayette, Louisiana, by Bishop Maurice Schexnayder on July 25, 1953.
-After his ordination, the diocese assigned Speyrer as an assistant pastor St. Landry Parish in Opelousas, Lousiana.
+After his ordination, the diocese assigned Speyrer as an assistant pastor St. Landry Parish in Opelousas, Louisiana.
 He was later named as chaplain at Our Lady of Wisdom Chapel at the University of Southwestern Louisiana in Lafayette as well as editor of the diocesan newspaper, The Southwest Louisiana Register.

 In 1964, Speyer was appointed pastor of Our Lady of the Lake Parish in Lake Arthur, Louisiana, as well as its school administrator.
 The diocese tasked him in 1969 with founding Our Lady Queen of Peace Parish in Lafayette.
 The Vatican in 1974 elevated Speyer as chaplain to his holiness.
 Over the next six years, he served as chancellor and vicar general of the diocese.

 Bishop of Lake Charles

 Speyrer was appointed the first bishop of the Diocese of Lake Charles on January 29, 1980, by Pope John Paul II; he was consecrated at the Lake Charles Civic Center in Lake Charles, Louisiana by Bishop Gerard Louis Frey on April 25, 1980.
 That same year, he started a Sunday morning diocesan television program, Glad Tidings.
-He helped fund a chapel at the C. Paul Phelps Correctional Center, a state prison outside DeQuincy, Louisiana.In 1995, Speyer started construction of the Saint Charles Center, a retreat and spirituality center in Moss Bluff, Louisiana.
+He helped fund a chapel at the C. Paul Phelps Correctional Center, a state prison outside DeQuincy, Louisiana.
+In 1995, Speyer started construction of the Saint Charles Center, a retreat and spirituality center in Moss Bluff, Louisiana.